yugabyte/yugabyte-db/docs/content/preview/architecture/query-layer/planner-optimizer.md

   hideH4: true
 ---

 The query planner is responsible for determining the most efficient way to execute a given SQL query.
-The optimizer component of the planner generates various plans of execution and determines the optimal path by taking into consideration the costs associated various factors like index lookups, scans, CPU usage, network latency, and so on.
+TThe planner's optimizer calculates the costs of different execution plans, taking into account factors like index lookups, table scans, CPU usage, and network latency.
+It then selects the most cost-effective path for query execution.
 YugabyteDB supports 3 different types of optimizers.
-The primary component that calculates these values is the cost-based optimizer (CBO).
+The query planner, also known as CBO comprises primarily of selectivity estimation and cost modeling.
+We have implemented a new cost model for YugabyteDB which improves the accuracy of the CBO.

 ## Rule-based optimizer